Xorlev/slogd/README.md

 - [ ] Implement latest/earliest lookup
 - [ ] Implement timestamp-based indexes and lookup
 - [ ] re2-based annotation filters

+License

+slogs is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.

+See LICENSE-APACHE, and LICENSE-MIT for details.